vfarcic/cncf-demo/manuscript/define-deploy-dev/README.md

 ### Things that need to get defined

 * **Container images** - When defining an application, you need to declare which container image you want to run, and from what registry.
 Do you need to configure credentials to access this registry?
-It is also wise to consider what your strategy is for updating this value in your configuration as the application evolves - how do you ensure that you are always running the version that you intend?
+It is also wise to consider what your strategy is for updating the `image` values in your configuration as the application evolves - how do you ensure that you are always running the container image that you intend to run?

 * **Application-specific configuration** - This includes environment-dependent values that are used by the application.
 An example would be if your application needs to connect to a certain database in development but then a different database in production.
 Also what other applications and third-party services are supporting this application?
 How does this application connect to those, and with what credentials?